Setting up One-Time Passwords¶

 Remember the PIN that you are setting on the token.
 Note that the PIN can be similar to a typical account password and does not have to be a 4-digit number.

 After you’ve successfully created your new token, a QR code for that token will then be displayed.

 7. Back on your smartphone or tablet, from the menu of the Google Authenticator app, select “Add an account” and then “Scan a barcode”.

 8. Scan that QR code.
 (This will store the token in Google Authenticator.)

-(Note: If your device does not already have a QR code reader app installed, the Google Authenticator app may first lead you through the process of installing one.
-Some newer versions of the Google Authenticator app now have a built-in ability to scan QR codes.)
+If your device does not already have a QR code reader app installed, the Google Authenticator app may first lead you through the process of installing one.
+Some newer versions of the Google Authenticator app now have a built-in ability to scan QR codes.

-9. Verify that the Google Authenticator app is now generating one-time passwords.
-(Note: the one-time password will be displayed under the name “Lawrence Berkeley National Laboratory” in that app.)
+The one-time password will be displayed under the name “Lawrence Berkeley National Laboratory” in that app.